Signs You Should Turn Down a Job Offer

 It can be a difficult decision to make, to turn down a job offer, especially if you have been looking for some time.
 Remember though, that you spend a lot of your time at work, and it is really important that you find the right fit.

-Taking the time to evaluate whether the job you have been offered is the right job is well worth it, for your sake (and your family) as well as for your potential employer.
+Taking the time to evaluate whether the job you have been offered is the right job is well worth it, for your sake (and your family’s) as well as for your potential employer.
 Remember, you’re not the only one who has turned down a job—here are some of the most common reasons for rejecting a job offer.

 In addition to the job content, evaluate both the salary and the benefits.
-Here’s a job benefits comparison worksheet you can use to help with your decision-making.
 After you have crunched the numbers, consider some of the other factors that aren’t as quantifiable.
 Those are as important as the compensation package.
 When considering both types of factors, sometimes it can make good sense to say no thank you.

 13 Signs You Should Turn Down a Job Offer